 In Dawn of War: Winter Assault, there are two campaigns, Order (Imperial Guard and Eldar) and Disorder (Orks and Chaos).
 If you play the Disorder campaign before you play the order campaign you will be immensely surprised in mission five when Necrons, whom you had no knowledge of even being in this system, let alone coming to this planet, land and attack you.
 When you play the Order campaign it is explained by the Eldar characters that the Necrons are coming and why they want to attack.
 But if you play Disorder without playing Order first they seem like a Giant Space Flea From Nowhere.

 This is always what forgotten beast attacks in Dwarf Fortress are.
 They attack with no warning, kill everything they find, and then promptly are killed or the fortress is wiped out.

 In Master of Orion a Giant Space Amoeba From Nowhere will occasionally show up and charge across the map, killing everything in its path until it's destroyed.
 If you take it down, you get a significant boost to your standing with the other races.

-In the sequel, it's a mild nuisance at best, unless you happen to encounter it at the start of the game, and it eats one of your planets, leaving behind a toxic rock.
-Due to the game's screwed-up terraforming mechanics (you can never improve toxic worlds, but you can turn a gas giant or an asteroids belt into a paradise), this planet is now nearly worthless to you.
+In the sequel, it's a mild nuisance at best, unless you happen to encounter it at the start of the game, and it eats one of your planets, leaving behind a toxic rock that takes a very convoluted method to turn back into a habitable planet.

 Puyo Puyo Fever has an interesting case.
 It isn't the boss of the game that makes sense (no, it's just a big plot hole), but the secret boss; Carbuncle, who awards you for finding him with the hardest fight in the game series.